rschwabco/aserto-demo/Tutorial.md

 });
 ```

+> Before testing the application, make sure you restart the server.

 When we log in with the user we allowed in the policy, we will still be able to see the "Very sensitive information presented here".

 ![](/images/aserto-test-access-user.png)